 Concentration may vary slightly from lot-to-lot, see lot-specific datasheet for exact concentration.

-Antibody Specificity: This antibody reacts with the heavy chains on mouse IgG and with the light chains on most mouse immunoglobulins.
+Antibody Specificity: This antibody reacts with the heavy chains of mouse IgG and IgM, and with the light chains common to most mouse immunoglobulins, based on immunoelectrophoresis.
 No antibody was detected against non-immunoglobulin serum proteins.
-The antibody has been tested by ELISA and/or solid-phase adsorbed to ensure minimal cross-reaction with human, bovine and horse serum proteins.
+The antibody has been tested by ELISA and/or solid-phase adsorbed to ensure minimal cross-reactivity with human, bovine and horse serum proteins.
 However, this antibody may cross-react with immunoglobulins from other species.

 To extend the shelf-life of this product, add an equal volume of glycerol to make a final concentration of approximately 50% glycerol and store at -20°C.